 Summer can be a lot of fun, and the hot weather can be a great time to spend outdoors at the beach or simply poolside next to the backyard BBQ with families and friends.
 The hot weather, however, can be disastrous for our pets so it is crucial that we take every step to ensure our pet’s health and well being is not compromised during the hotter months.
 Did you know that dogs don’t sweat like humans do, and for some breeds with shorter noses (like pugs and boxers), the heat can quickly become deadly if not managed correctly.

-We know how much your best mate means to you, so to help you look after your pet this summer, we have listed some simple steps below to help everyone have a great time this season.
+We know how much your best mate means to you, so to help you look after your pet this summer, we have listed some simple steps below and created a downloadable cheat sheet for you to print at home to help everyone have a great time this season.

 Ensure your pet has plenty of clean water and shade to escape the heat